theandrewykim/intercom-articles-importer/README.md

 ### 1. Grabbing Articles Author ID.

 This must be an authenticated admin of Intercom with a valid seat.
-You can grab this by going to the respective teammates "inbox" in Intercom and grabbing this part of the URL:
+You can grab this by going to the respective teammates "inbox" in the destination Intercom account and grabbing this part of the URL:

 ![image](https://user-images.githubusercontent.com/13723600/137182655-0ea088f4-c292-4b38-9fa7-5aed63414e03.png)